- Home

 Getting support

-Many professionals and organisations can help you communicate with your children throughout your experience with cancer.
-You don’t need to have a specific problem to make contact with these services.
-You can ask for help even before breaking the news to your children.
-A health professional could practise the conversations with you so that you feel better prepared.
+Many professionals and organisations can help you communicate with your children throughout the cancer experience.
+You don’t need to have a specific problem to contact these services.
+You can ask for support even before sharing the news with your children.

 When to seek professional support for your child